json-editor/json-editor/README.md

 Now, the `full_name` field in each array element will watch the `first_name` and `last_name` fields within the same array element.

 Another keyword `pattern` tells JSON Editor to display specific fields based on user declared regex patterns.
+Patterns can be used for validation or in dependency relationships.

-In the following example, the `ServerName` field has a `pattern` property which validates the value of the `Servername` field against the `pattern` regex.
+In the following example, the `ServerName` field has a `pattern` property which validates the value of `Servername` against the `pattern` regex.
+In other words, `Servername` is only valid if it matches the regex specified in `pattern`.

-In addition to this validation feature, the subsequent `Cloud1` and `Cloud2` fields declare a dependency on the `ServerName` field.
-In the following example, `Cloud1` will only be displayed if the value of the `ServerName` matches the regex described by the `pattern` field nested in the correponding `dependency` field.
-For instance, if `ServerName` has the value `AA-01`, the `Cloud1` field will be displayed since the value matches the regex described by the correponding pattern-dependency given.
+In addition to this validation feature, `pattern` can be used in dependency relationships.
+In the following example, the subsequent `Cloud1` and `Cloud2` fields declare a dependency on the `ServerName` field. `Cloud1` will only be displayed if the value of the `ServerName` matches the regex described by the `pattern` field nested in the corresponding `dependency` field.
+For instance, if `ServerName` has the value `AA-01`, the `Cloud1` field will be displayed since the value matches the regex described by the corresponding pattern-dependency given.
 Continuing with this logic, if `ServerName` has the value `BB-01`, then `Cloud2` field will be displayed instead.

 ```
 {